msapurva/Sorting-arrays-using-Pointer_Networks_w_Fast_Weights/README.md

 - given_fw_x_size=None

 Number of epochs to run are present later within the *Train Model - Config and run training* section.
 Please change the variable *epochsToRun* to update epochs to run

+Please refer the Experiment Configuration section of each code for full list of configuration options.

 ## References